 A Patient Injury

 Though you’d never injure any patient intentionally, accidents can and do still happen.
 It’s only a matter of time before you injure a patient while cleaning their teeth, even if the injury is very minor.
 More often than not, the injury isn’t a big deal.
-Most of the patients are quick to forgive and move on, especially when a sincere apology is given.
+Most of the patients are quick to forgive and move on, especially when there is a sincere apology.
 But you never know for sure how a patient will react and how serious the injury may be, so it’s best to protect yourself.

 A Failure to Keep Patient Medical Information Private

 Medical professionals all know that they should never discuss any of their patient’s medical history with anyone else.
 If you share medical information about any of your patients with anyone besides the dentist, you’re putting yourself at risk.
 You will be facing an angry patient and a lawsuit.
 Take that extra step to protect yourself against this mistake.